plone/volto/docs/source/_inc/_branch-policy.md

 `17.x.x`
 :   `17.x.x` is no longer supported and became legacy when Volto 18 was released.
-    It won't receive any bug fixes nor security updates.
     It is recommended that you update to 18.x.x.
     If you need a bug fix or security update for this version, please submit a pull request, and the Volto Team will review it to determine whether it's suitable to merge.